 All Mini Coopers have a firm ride, but road noise is kept at a minimum.
 Turbo-4 models pipe in some of their engine noises, but the turbo-3 was strangely endearing to us with it’s chunky note.

 Base two-door hardtop models boast 8.7 cubic feet of space with the seats up, which isn’t much.
 That improves to 37 cubic feet with the seats folded, but gets much better with longer models.
 The Clubman will be the choice for cargo-carrying capacity; it boasts 17.5 cubic feet of cargo space and 47.9 cubes with the seats down.
 On paper, that rivals much bigger sedans, but some of that is vertical space, which isn’t used as often.

 Convertible models have a flip-down tailgate that opens for 5.7 cubic feet of cargo room in the trunk.
 Perhaps 90,000 feet of sky can be considered “usable space” too?

 2018 MINI Cooper

 Federal and independent tester don’t agree on the Mini Cooper’s crashworthiness, and we’re not jazzed about the outward visibility either.

 The Mini Cooper’s safety story is mixed at best.
-Federal testers haven’t crashed the Cooper since 2016, when it received a rare four-star rating.
-The independent IIHS gave the 2017 Mini Cooper its Top Safety Pick award, owing to top “Good” scores on all its test and available advanced safety features.
+Federal testers gave the Cooper a rare four-star overall rating.
+The independent IIHS gave the Mini top “Good” scores on all its tests.

 From a base score of 5, we deducted two points for its four-star rating and poor outward visibility.
-It earns one back for the Top Safety Pick nod for an overall score of 4.
+It earns a 3.
 (Read more about how we rate cars.)